Affiliate links on Android Authority may earn us a commission. Learn more.

 Finally, it’s worth reiterating the security and stability aspect.
 If you know what you’re doing, jailbreaking isn’t inherently any more dangerous than an unmodified device.
 However, banking apps as well as some online games with anti-cheat will likely detect that you’ve tampered with the phone’s software and prevent you from using them.

 All in all, you have to weigh the benefits and drawbacks of jailbreaking for your specific needs and decide whether it’s worth the trouble.
-One thing’s for sure, though — Apple’s continually working to ensure that users have fewer reasons to jailbreak and stay within the App Store ecosystem.
+One thing’s for sure, though — Apple’s continually working to ensure that users have fewer reasons to jailbreak.
+And even without a jailbreak, iOS does a few things better vs Android.